mwmckenzie/PsaGameModelIntegration/docs/pages/discussionPointsSummary.md

 - If fatality rate is not meant to be a 'red herring' then we should consider introducing a critical case rate

+### Expected Contact Counts Missing and Unclear

+- What are the expected contact rates (per infection period)?
+- Currently the simulation is using the household size as the expected contact rate
+- I do not believe this makes sense, though, given the expectation that the majority of adults are immune, as at least 1 person per household is then likely to be immune

+### Parameter Needed

+- What are the expected internal and external transimission-capable contact counts? (per infection period)

 ## Taking Advantage of Markov Processes

 ### Defining Probabilities at Each Step